megharosejayan/finance_tracker/README.md

 (make sure to update yarn before this, use: yarn install --check-files )

 * rails routes | findstr users :to create the migrate file of users for devise gem

+ For anyone on Windows 10 using Powershell Type: $env:EDITOR="code --wait" on one line, hit enter, then type rails credentials:edit.